The Human Truth Foundation

 Health:

 Switzerland does relatively well in encouraging good health, compared to many other countries.
-Switzerland comes in the best 20 in its adolescent birth rate25 (the best in Europe), its average life expectancy11 (amongst the highest in Europe) and in its food aid and health contributions and WHO compliance35.
-It does better than average in terms of its immunizations take-up36 and in its fertility rate13.
-But, things still need to improve in Switzerland.
-Switzerland does worse than average for its smoking rate37 and in its alcohol consumption rate38.
-And finally, it falls into the worst 20 in terms of its suicide rate39.
-The number of overweight adults has increased by 14% between 1976 and 2016.
+Switzerland comes in the best 20 for its adolescent birth rate36 (one of the lowest in Europe), its average life expectancy11 (amongst the highest in Europe) and in its food aid and health contributions and WHO compliance37.
+It does better than average when it comes to its immunizations take-up38.
+Switzerland does not succeed in everything, however.
+Switzerland does worse than average for its fertility rate14, its smoking rate39 and in its alcohol consumption rate40.
+And finally, it falls into the worst 20 in terms of its suicide rate41.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Switzerland in 2014 and 2016 was the fourth-best in the world, at over 83yrs.
 On average It improved by +6.4yrs in the 30 years from 1990, although less than the global average of +7.9yrs.
+Switzerland's peak fertility rate was 2.66 in 1964.

 Life Expectancy